Cataract Surgery

 Contact Prestera Eye Medical Group

-If you are suffering from vision loss due to cataracts and want to speak with one of our experienced ophthalmologists about cataract surgery, please contact us today to schedule an appointment with Dr. Prestera or Dr. Garff.
+If you are suffering from vision loss due to cataracts and want to speak with one of our experienced ophthalmologists about cataract surgery, please contact us today to schedule an appointment with Dr. Prestera or Dr. Guan.